upa/af-graft/README.md

        ADDR := { IPv4_ADDRESS | IPv6_ADDRESS }
        PORT := { 0..65535 | dynamic }
        PATH := STRING
-$ ./iproute2-4.10.0/ip/ip graft add ep-test type ipv4 addr 127.0.0.1 port 8080
+$ sudo /sbin/ip graft add ep-test type ipv4 addr 127.0.0.1 port 8080
-$ ./iproute2-4.10.0/ip/ip graft show
+$ /sbin/ip graft show
 ep-test type ipv4 addr 127.0.0.1 port 8080
 ```

 This example creates a graft endpoint associated with 127.0.0.1:8080.
 The AF_GRAFT socket assigned to ep-http is grafted onto the AF_INET
 socket assigned to 127.0.0.1:8080.

-Note that if netns is not
-specified, default netns is used for target endpoints.
+A graft endpoints and the associated actual endpoint can be placed on
+different endpoints.
+For example, making a graft endpoint at a
+container and configuring the actual endpoint on a host network stack
+provides network performance improvement by container network stack
+bypassing.